So how does it work?

 Can I see evidence of its success elsewhere?

 Our Facebook page (www.facebook.com/doggydestress) has a huge amount of feedback from previous sessions with our clients.
-We’re currently working with high profile establishments such as John Lewis, The Hilton, Harrods, The Savoy, Lego, Foster + Partners, Adobe and King and all continue to give us 100% positive feedback.
-We ask that you collate feedback after the sessions for your benefit and ours so that you can see the amazing positive effect our visits can have on staff.
+We’ve worked with high profile establishments such as British Airways, John Lewis, The Hilton, Harrods, The Savoy, Lego, Foster + Partners, Adobe and King and all continue to give us 100% positive feedback.
+We ask that you collate feedback after the sessions for your benefit and ours so that you can see the amazing positive mental health effect our visits can have on staff.

 Who are the humans?